rlmoser99/design_patterns/README.md

 To avoid problems introduced by inheritance we should use delegation.
 Instead of creating subclasses (like in the Template Method pattern), we tear out the varying part of the code and isolate it in its own class and create one of them for each variation.
 The key idea of the Strategy pattern is to define a family of objects (strategies), which all do (almost) the same thing and support the same interface.
 Then, the user of the strategy (context) can treat the strategies as interchangeable parts.

 ## Observer
+**Intent:**
+Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.

 **Problem:**
 We want to build a system that is highly integrated, that is, a system where every part is aware of the state of the whole.
 We also want it to be maintainable, so we should avoid coupling between classes.